CliMA/ClimateMachine.jl/docs/src/Atmos/Microphysics.md

 using CLIMA.Microphysics
 using CLIMA.MoistThermodynamics
 using CLIMA
+using CLIMA.UniversalConstants
 using CLIMA.Parameters
 const clima_dir = dirname(pathof(CLIMA))
-# We will depend on MoistThermodynamics's default Parameters:
-include(joinpath(clima_dir, "..", "Parameters", "EarthParameters.jl"))
+include(joinpath(clima_dir, "..", "Parameters", "Parameters.jl"))
 using CLIMA.Parameters.Planet

 using Plots